nse-tech/NETFLIX-DASHBOARD/README.md

 Furthermore, my analysis showed that the most popular genres on Netflix are Dramas, Documentaries and Comedy with a significant number of titles falling into these categories.

-Overall, my Netflix dashboard is a powerful too for showcasing my data analysis skills using Tableau.
+Overall, my Netflix dashboard is a powerful tool for showcasing my data analysis skills using Tableau.
 It provides a fascinating glimpse into the world of Netflix and its wide range of content, and I am excited to share it.

 The dashboard can be interacted with on Tableau. https://public.tableau.com/app/profile/nsetech/viz/NETFLIXDASHBOARD_16819244708300/NETFLIX